kit-sdq/Artemis-SAML2-Test-Docker/README.md

 * use `chmod 777 -R data` to fix any issues regarding the permissions of the data archive (data.7z) (only iff you use the archive)

 ## Instructions for local testing
-Note: You can choose whether you want a full build: manual-build.yml or a fast build (using the published war file): fast-build.yml

 1. Clone the repository
 2. Run `docker compose up -d` and wait for the initial startup of the backend (config files will be copied).
 After that, stop the backend: `docker-compose stop artemis`